Eggs in Purgatory (uova in Purgatorio) is eggs cooked in tomato sauce.

 ½ cup tomato sauce

 Salt & Pepper to taste

 2 basil leaves chopped

-In a small pan, heat up your tomato sauce.
+In a small pan, heat up your tomato sauce to a simmer on a low flame.
 Crack two eggs into the tomato sauce.
 Season with salt and pepper and cover the pan with a lid.
-Cook until the eggs are cooked through.
+Cook until the eggs are cooked through about 8 minutes..
 Garnish with grated Pecorino [cheese and chopped basil.
 Serve with crusty bread for dipping.